 - and it allows for a more stable load when moving them

 It’s a never ending aspect for a Wyoming beekeeper.
-The next 10 days are usually a scorching dearth for Wyoming bees.
+The next 10 days are usually a scorching dearth.

-Without agriculture’s snow based irrigation water it would be the end of the season.
-There’s usually just not enough bee forage available in the towns, along the few creeks, or mountains for any real honey production from here on out.
+Without agriculture’s snow based irrigation water, it is the end of the season.
+There’s not enough bee forage in the towns, along the few creeks, or mountains for honey production from here on out.